Cognitive Processing Therapy

 Get Help for PTSD Symptoms

-Taylor Counseling Group is committed to providing trustworthy, affordable, and accessible care.
+Taylor Counseling Group is committed to providing trustworthy, affordable and accessible care.
 Let us help you take the first step forward with CPT therapy for PTSD.
 Schedule an appointment with one of our experienced, caring counselors today.

 Find a Location